Fundamentals of Digital Imaging Using Photoshop Elements

 IV.
 Learning Objectives

-E. To apply the basic principles of color theory to color correction.
+- Apply the basic principles of color theory to color correction

 V. Academic Integrity and Student Conduct

 • plagiarism (turning in work not written by you, or lacking proper citation),